andrewscottgrace/Text-Adventure-01/README.md

-# The Wilderness by Andrew Scott Grace
+# The Lost Wilds by Andrew Scott Grace
-A short, text-based adventure game using Python.
+A short & simple text-based adventure game made using Python.

+I am not a great story writer but this has elements of survival & adventure.
+Hope you enjoy!